Mad-MO/FlipperGoL/README.md

 ## Status

-WORK IN PROGRESS WITH KNOWN BUGS:
+WORK IN PROGRESS WITH PROBABLY SOME BUGS

-- Temporary grid has to be cleared before using which shouldn't be needed
-- Some odd behaviour with the first line (Glider doesn't move back in correctly when leaving the lower side)

 Roadmap: